fwaris/RTOpenAI/readme.md

 - [RTFlow](/src/RTFlow/) - A framework for building realtime multi-agents systems.
 - [RTOpenAI](/src//RTOpenAI.Api/) - A library to interface with the OpenAI realtime voice API via the WebRTC protocol.

 The two are complementary.
-Please read the [RT.Assistant sample write-up](/src/Samples/PlanSelection/RT.Assistant/writeup.md) included in this repo first.
+Please read the [RT.Assistant sample write-up](/src/Samples/PlanSelection/RT.Assistant/docs/writeup.md) included in this repo first.
 It showcases the use of these libraries in a realtime voice-assistant app.

+Two videos are also available: [Overview](https://youtu.be/bSMByJvYLoY); [Code Walkthrough](https://youtu.be/0ghPhQyzyaI).

 The libraries are available in source form for now.
 The plan is to distribute them as nuget packages after the source starts to stabilize.